luuptek/luuptek-starter-plugins/readme.md

 # Luuptek Starter Plugins

 This is plugin repo to be used with [Luuptek Starter theme](https://github.com/luuptek/luuptek-wp-starter).
+Or with any other WP-theme.
+It extends features that are usually within base theme.

 There are multiple filters available (see details below) to customise plugin behavior.